LA-MARRVEL: A Knowledge-Grounded, Language-Aware LLM Framework for Clinically Robust Rare Disease Gene Prioritization: Materials and Methods

 \subsection{First-Stage Ranks and Gene Annotations by AI-MARRVEL}

 LLMs are evolving, but at the current stage they require concise, informative context provided via a prompt.
 On average, a proband has variants in 800--1,500 genes, including benign ones; including all genes in a prompt is not feasible.
-To reduce the number of candidate genes to a feasible size, we chose the reputable tool AI-MARRVEL, known for its state-of-the-art methods in rare disease diagnosis on the BG, DDD, and UDN cohorts \citep{Mao2024}.
+To reduce the number of candidate genes to a feasible size, we chose the reputable tool AI-MARRVEL, a strong first-stage ranker previously validated on the BG, DDD, and UDN cohorts \citep{Mao2024}.
+Unless otherwise noted, we set the candidate-set size to $G=100$ for all final LA-MARRVEL runs.